ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 to create features for each graph producing a list where each element corresponds to the index indicating that graph, from the corresponding iterable (while ignoring empty elements).
-Those lists are then used feeding single list elements to the :code:`pairwise_operation` method calculating a final kernel value.
+Those lists are then used feeding single list elements to the :code:`pairwise_operation` method, calculating a final kernel value.

 .. note::
     In order not to repeat again-again the word *kernel*, when defining a kernel class